Smartling/wordpress-localization-plugin/readme.txt

 * Minor internal improvements

 = 1.1.2 =
-* Added ability to manage translation filters on Profile Edit Screen.
+* Added ability to manage translation filters on Profile Edit Screen
 * Minor UI updates

 = 1.1.1 =
-* Added capabilities to split plugin functionality between roles.
+* Added capabilities to split plugin functionality between roles

 = 1.1.0 =
 * Upgrade to new Smartling API

 = 1.0.29 =
-* Added support of images from media library referenced by relative URL.
+* Added support of images from media library referenced by relative URL

 = 1.0.28 =
 * Fixed issue with unsupported types while sending to Smartling